daanhorn/vagrant-example/README.md

 vagrant up --provider virtualbox
 ```

 This might take a while the first time, since the box has to be downloaded.
+Note that the postfix `--provider virtualbox` is useful when multiple providers are installed on your system, but could be left out if that's not the case.

 # Synced folders
 A synced folder is a folder which is accessible from the host and from the virtual machine, so that files can be shared between the both.